Skip to main content

 Link to hardware modelLink to hardware model

-Add parts and ports to hardware modelAdd parts and ports to hardware model
+Model layout edit buttonModel layout edit button Add parts and ports to hardware modelAdd parts and ports to hardware model

 Device Type and Hardware Type

-Device Bulk Edit
+Change Type via Bulk Edit

 2. Select the devices you want to edit.
-You can filter for devices with the unknown Type using the dropdown menu.
+You can filter for devices with the unknown type using the dropdown menu.

-3. Browse to the image file.
+3. Browse to select the image file from your computer.

 Adding images for hardwareAdding images for hardware

-Adding Images to Hardware Models
+Add Images to Hardware Models

 Adding images to hardware modelsAdding images to hardware models